What kind of retirement savings plan should I choose?

 Prioritising security

 Certain retirement savings plans involve the capitalisation of the premiums paid by offering a guaranteed rate on one portion or the whole of the capital gradually accumulated.
-This is a solution that gives you a guaranteed minimum interest rate on one portion or on all of your payments (independent of financial market fluctuations), as well as any share of profits, depending on the insurance company’s results.
-This guaranteed minimum rate applies for the duration of the policy (0.00% as at 1 January 2023).
+This is a solution that gives you a guaranteed interest rate on one portion or on all of your payments (independent of financial market fluctuations), as well as any share of profits, depending on the insurance company’s results.
+This guaranteed rate established by the insurance company may not exceed the maximum technical rates set by the Commissariat aux Assurances.

 In concrete terms, this means that on maturity, the accumulated savings comprise all net payments plus profit-sharing income and less fees.
 As such, you know the minimum amount of money that you will be paid when you reach retirement age.
 Start your new life with peace of mind and no surprises.

 Although this first option is reassuringly certain and offers an attractive maximum annual tax deduction of EUR 3,200, it is not particularly appealing when it comes to returns, particularly if interest rates are low.
-In fact, even with interest rates starting to rise again, your guaranteed return would still be capped at 0% until maturity for a policy that was taken out in 2023.
+Even with interest rates having risen since 2022, you are still guaranteed a very low return, or even none at all, depending on the company.
 So you just have to cross your fingers and hope for a generous share of profits.
 And that’s something you can never count on.
 What’s more, the fees charged on these policies may be higher and have a major impact on your returns.
 So, what’s the alternative?
 A more dynamic, albeit risky, approach.

 Prioritising performance